stelace/marketplace-demo/src/styles.json.md

   // Here is how you can manually generate a SVG placeholder (“SQIP” technique):
   // - Use this nice website to generate your SVG https://ondras.github.io/primitive.js/
   //   Default parameters are good to go.
 You can add triangles and ellipses to geometric shapes.
-  // - Then apply gaussian blur to the SVG (you may want to change stdDeviation value):
+  // - Then apply gaussian blur to the SVG (you may want to change stdDeviation value)
+  //   and preserveAspectRatio as well:
   /*
     <svg xmlns="…" viewBox="…" preserveAspectRatio="xMidYMid slice">
       <defs>